Clubs and Activities

 Art Club Madeline Small Activities include open studio work on independent projects, group projects and service projects.
 This is great place to develop an appreciation for the Visual Arts.

-Flourish Female Mentorship Angela Fair Empowers females to see themselves as world changers.
+Flourish Female Mentorship Carlise Ransome Empowers females to see themselves as world changers.
 Focuses on positive identity, self- awareness, relationships, and leadership skills.

-GEMS Mia Stephens GEMS (Girls with Engineering Minds in Shipbuilding) is an after-school program that is geared towards young ladies that are interested in pursuing engineering and other STEM careers.
+GEMS Deborah Cooper-Davis GEMS (Girls with Engineering Minds in Shipbuilding) is an after-school program that is geared towards young ladies that are interested in pursuing engineering and other STEM careers.
 Female engineering mentors from Newport News Shipbuilding are partnered with the students to encourage open discussion on college and career pathways and to help motivate the girls to excel in STEM related classes.

-Key Club Demetria Belfiore Provides opportunities for students to develop leadership skills, serve the school and the community, and develop useful citizenship.
-Key Club is sponsored by Kiwanis International
+Key Club Wenda Brown Provides opportunities for students to develop leadership skills, serve the school and the community, and develop useful citizenship.
+Key Club is sponsored by Kiwanis International,

-Module UN Ingrid Slonsky A club which operates according to the United Nations Charter with member nations being represented by student delegates.
+Module UN John Armstrong A club which operates according to the United Nations Charter with member nations being represented by student delegates.
 Students research timely topics from the perspective of their chosen nation and present their views in the form of speeches.

 PBIS Terry Fenner